Get the right Mitre Saw for your needs by working through the Toolstop Mitre Saw Buying Guide. Then shop the great range of Mitre Saws at Toolstop.

 - Maximum cutting width 90°/45°: 305 mm/205 mm

 - Maximum cutting depth at 90°/45°: 65 mm/36 mm

 - Revolutions at rated load: 3,750 /min

 Mitre Saw Leg Stands

+A legstand makes the world of difference.
 Any mitre saw hugely benefits from being used on a leg stand.
-Not only do you get great stability.
-It also allows you to work at the most comfortable height.
-They’re ideal for setting your saw up in one place on-site.
+Not only do you get great stability, they also allow you to work at the most comfortable height and are ideal for setting your saw up in one place on-site.